 Pick frequent flier programs with plenty of availability.

 All frequent flier programs are not created equal.
 In fact, many offer scarce availability for domestic or international travel, especially if you don’t book far, far ahead.

 The Southwest Rapid Rewards program, on the other hand, comes with no blackout dates or capacity controls.
 In fact, per their own words, “If there’s a seat available on the plane, it’s yours.”

-If you want to earn miles you can use for domestic travel no matter what, consider signing up for the Southwest Rapid Rewards® Premier Credit Card.
+If you want to earn miles you can use for domestic travel no matter what, consider signing up for the Southwest Rapid Rewards® Premier Credit Card (currently unavailable).
 Not only can you book flights with no blackout dates, but you can also redeem your points for hotels, rental cars, and gift cards.

 Tip: Make sure your local airport has a Southwest hub before you sign up.

 Earn cash back and spend it however you want.

 If you don’t want to worry about the value of points or travel credit, you can focus on cash back instead.
 With the Chase Freedom® card, for example, you can get 1% cash back on all purchases and 5% cash back in categories that rotate each quarter.
 And once you rack up enough cash, you can redeem it however you want — including to help pay for your next trip.

 Your overall earnings will generally be lower this way, but at least you won’t have to stress over the logistics of how and when to redeem your miles or points.

 With straight-up cash back, you simply shop for whatever travel accommodations you want and book them.
 It’s as simple as that.
 Better yet, the Chase Freedom card comes with no annual fee.